Are you getting the best value for your online advertising - or are you being ripped off?

 But that's not even the worst disadvantage, because the next one will cost you money.

 Writing & testing ads.
 Optimising bids.
 Improving Quality Scores.
 Reviewing search terms.
 Testing landing pages.
-There's a ton of work to be done to really improve the enquiries you get from Adwords and reduce your costs.
+There's a ton of work to be done to really improve the enquiries you get from Google Ads and reduce your costs.
 Unfortunately, because these companies have high overheads, the amount of time a specialist will actually spend managing your account tends to be very small indeed.

 Failing To Learn About Your Business